Diarselimi/billie-shop-plugin-sdk/src/Resources/docs/markdown/tags/CheckoutClient.md

 ### 2. Provide Config Data

 During initialization of the the widget, we expect to get `session_id`.
-This can be obtained by calling `Checkout Session Create`LINK with Billie from your backend and exposing it to the frontend.
+This can be obtained by calling [Checkout Session Create](#operation/checkout_session_create) with Billie from your backend and exposing it to the frontend.
 The `session_id` will be unique per order.
 ```html
 <script>
   const billie_config_data = {